funkybob/django-classy-settings/docs/index.rst

 included in your settings.
 Any methods which match this will be called to yield their values.

-If your setting should result in a callable object, you can decorate it with `@cbs.returns_callable` to tell CBS not to call it.

 Finally, apply the setting you want:

 .. code-block:: python